vangaru/Programming-Languages/README.md

-# This is a piece of Cpp code.
+# This is a piece of Cpp code, Here is described Dijkstra algorithm